“We are all different, which is great because we are all unique. Without diversity, life would be very boring” -Catherine Pulsifer

 The story takes place in the 1960s so it’s known that there were a lot of diversity issues back then which this book encapsulates for readers to be enlightened of.

 Mimi, our protagonist, had a distinct and notable appearance as her mother was Japanese and her father was African-American which was bizarre or peculiar during the 1960s.
 This made her stand out and became the center of attention, but not really in a good way.

 As people’s curiosity grew and grew they asked a lot of questions that made Mimi uncomfortable and even questioned herself about her own identity.
 Some people didn’t want to do anything with her while other people asked her insensitive questions about her racial background and ethnicity which led her to be confused and overwhelmed by the situation.

-But still, with all the devastating situations Mimi has faced from suddenly moving to come face to face with racial issues, she still chose to look at the brighter side of things and move on with her goal which is to help make the world a better place.
+But still, with all the devastating situations Mimi has faced from suddenly moving to coming face to face with racial issues, she still chose to look at the brighter side of things and move on with her goal which is to help make the world a better place.